 I’m a huge fan of the Nautilus line-up, the thinner models in particular, which I discovered more than 10 years ago, much before last years’ market strong blossoming.
 I find it’s a watch according casualness and elegance wonderfully.
 Excitingly (and finally I would say), we’ve just been presented a new 5712: the Patek Philippe 5712/1R Nautilus (the “1R” meaning rose gold metallic bracelet).
 While this meant on paper a very finely crafted model, thin hence immensely delicate, it doesn’t give the slightest idea of how tremendous the watch looks in the metal.
-This is mainly due to the presence of rose gold of course and I’ll try to give a hint about that specific point in the next paragraphs.
+This is mainly due to the presence of rose gold of course and I’ll try to give a hint about this specific point in the next paragraphs.

 In an era when bracelet casual watches are highly coveted, the launch of a new Nautilus, especially in rose gold, is an event on its own.
 Launched in 2006, we’ve been waiting 16 years to get a full gold bracelet 5712.
 Since the 5711/1R version (2015) was discontinued early 2022, this 5712/1R is the only thin rose gold bracelet Nautilus in the catalogue, especially with this same dial.
 This rarity is particularly important to emphasize as you don’t handle the Nautilus subject the same whether you’re talking about thicker or thinner versions.